okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/saml2/create.md

 1. In the final creation step, the **Feedback** tab helps Okta to understand how you want to position this application.
     * If you're only creating an internal SAML integration:
         1. Select **I'm an Okta customer adding an internal app**.
 More check boxes and fields appear.
-           * Select the **App type** if you don't want the integration to be released publicly.
-If you check this box, you don't need to enter any further information.
+           * Select the **App type** if you don't want the integration released publicly.
+If you select this box, you don't need to enter any further information.
            * Select the **Contact app vendor** check box if Okta needs to contact you to enable SAML for the integration.
 If you select this check box, you need to provide further general information about your integration to the Okta OIN team.
         1. Click **Finish**.
     * For ISVs that are creating a SAML integration for the OIN: